 A good interview is one where both the interviewer and you, the candidate, are happy to be there.
 As Alice Walker, Head of Verbal Strategy at Koto, puts it: “I’d always much rather someone come across as informal and genuine rather than overly polished, but I appreciate that can feel like a risk when you’re the candidate going into the interview.
 For me, the best interviews are the ones that just feel like a great conversation, where people are willing to express an opinion and show curiosity.
 Giving a clear point of view on something, or being happy to admit where you don’t know the answer, might feel scary or controversial in the moment, but it’s much more useful than bland or generic pre-prepared statements.
 And if you come across as relaxed (within reason) it can communicate a level of self-assuredness that being overly formal can’t.”

-Similarly, Jenny Whetstone, Client Services Director at dn&co, states, “Being yourself and giving honest answers is so important.
+Similarly, Jenny Whetstone, Managing Director at DNCO, states, “Being yourself and giving honest answers is so important.
 I’d rather have a frank conversation that felt meaningful, open and free from pretence.
 As long as you turn up committed to the conversation, interested and armed with examples of your experience, the rest of the interview should be about the authentic you and what you as an individual can bring to the role.”
 With the right attitude, interviews can be a powerful opportunity for personal growth and professional development, even without the offer of a job.
 Whetstone adds: “I love meeting new people and want to feel the time spent has been worthwhile for both of us and that we’ve both learnt something rather than just going through the motions, regardless of outcome.”